twang2218/pmap/README.md

 * `timestamp`: Represent the timestamps of the activities when they occurred.
 The data type should be `POSIXct`.
 For the timestamp in `character`, the package will attempt to convert the column to `POSIXct`.
 * `case_id`: Represent case ID or case ID in the process paths.
 It is used to calculate the activity frequency or process performance.
 * `activity`: Activity name or activity name.
-* `activity_category`(_optional since v0.4.0_): It is used to differentiate the grouped activities by different colors for the  better visualization purpose.
-For example, the marketing activities with different purposes can be visualized by different colors, with one purpose each. *(`activity_category` was previously called `activity_type`, and required before `v0.3.2`.
-It is no longer mandatory after this version.)* If `activity_category` is missing, the `activity` name will be used as `activity_category` for coloring by default.
+* `category`(_optional since v0.4.0_): It is used to differentiate the grouped activities by different colors for the  better visualization purpose.
+For example, the marketing activities with different purposes can be visualized by different colors, with one purpose each. *(`category` was previously called `activity_type`, and required before `v0.3.2`.
+It is no longer mandatory after this version.)* If `category` is missing, the `activity` name will be used as `category` for coloring by default.

 Let's look at this example step-by-step: